protocolguild/documentation/docs/02-onchain-architecture.md

 The Guild currently uses an [Agora DAO](http://gov.protocolguild.org/) for onchain governance.
 The DAO includes all Guild members, with one person one vote, including vote delegation.

-The DAO controls the Guild's PTW and Split contracts on mainnet, but does otherwise not keep track of member weights, nor does it hold any funds.
+The DAO controls the Guild's PTW and split contracts on mainnet, but does otherwise not keep track of member weights, nor does it hold any funds.

 **How it works:**
-- The DAO is generally used for two purposes; (1) update the mainnet Split and (2) trigger Split distributions
+- The DAO is generally used for two purposes; (1) update the mainnet split and (2) trigger split distributions
   - Split updates are triggered once a quarter via a DAO proposal which requires a simple majority plus 33% quorum, with a 7-day voting period + 2 day grace period
   - Split distributions are triggered once a week via so-called "scoped proposals", which require a simple majority but no quorum, while maintaining the 7-day voting period + 2 day grace period
 - All proposals need to be sponsored by an existing DAO member before the voting period starts